Move-In Guide

 Who runs the building I'll be living in?

-A full-time, live-in Residence Life Coordinator or Assistant RLC is responsible for each dorm.
+A full-time, live-in Residence Life Coordinator is responsible for each dorm.
 Also, a student staff member, called an RA (Resident Assistant), lives with about 50 residents in each community ("house") within each dorm.

 Does each student need a computer for their room?